Uniaxial stress study of spin and charge stripes in La$_{1.875}$Ba$_{0.125}$CuO$_{4}$ by $^{139}$La NMR and $^{63}$Cu NQR: Free energy model

 where the parameters $\alpha_1$ and $\alpha_2$ define the coupling strength to the symmetric, and $\beta$ and $\gamma$ to the antisymmetric strain.
-The symmetry considerations allow for a linear spin-structure coupling $F_{\Psi\Phi} = \delta \Phi_{B_\text{2g}} \Psi_{B_\text{2g}}$, where $\delta$ is the net coupling parameter.
-Therefore, from the model it follows that LFE minimization captures the change of $\left| \Psi_{B_\text{2g}} \right|$ with the structure order parameter $\Phi_{B_\text{2g}}$, although this does not affect the \tso.
-However, here we will only focus on \tso, since we have no data to discuss the magnitude.
-Finally, the elastic energy is given by:
+The symmetry considerations allow for a quadratic charge- and spin-structure coupling $F_{\Psi\Phi}^\text{(CO,SO)} = \delta \Phi_{B_\text{2g}}^2 \Psi_{B_\text{2g}}^2$, due to the difference between charge (spin) and structure order wavevectors.
+Finally, the elastic energy is given by: \\ As presented, LFE also captures the evolution of CO/SO parameter magnitude $\left| \Psi_{B_\text{2g}} \right|$ with the changes in structural order $\Phi_{B_\text{2g}}$, but this should not affect the $\tcoso$.
+Hence, we will only focus on \tcoso\, since we have no data to discuss the magnitude.

-The emergence of the SO induces spontaneous strains in the lattice when cooled below $\tso$ (see Supplemental Material) which form a rhombic distortion suggesting that the external rhombic [100] stress (Fig.~\ref{fig:symmetry} c)) would only lead to a finite order parameter at all temperatures \cite{IkedaPRB}, and a crossover instead of a phase transition.
-However, the temperature broadening of the SO transition is not visible in our measurements, so we can conclude that the coupling to the rhombic strain is very small.
-On the other hand, orthorhombic strain [110] breaks an additional symmetry, introducing more terms into the electronic Hamiltonian, thus acting as a tuning parameter for the SO transition.
-To uncover the $\tso$ dependence on the measured strain we take applied stress as a control parameter.
-While below the $\tso$, the elastic constants are renormalized by the emergent order \cite{plakida}, above the $\tso$, the spontaneous strains vanish, so the strain on the sample depends only on its elastic properties.
-For stress along [100], the dependence of the $\tso$ is then proportional to the symmetric stress contributions:
+The emergence of the CO and SO induces spontaneous strains in the lattice when cooled below \tcoso\, which form a rhombic distortion, suggesting that the external rhombic [100] stress (Fig.~\ref{fig:symmetry} c)) would only lead to a finite order parameter at all temperatures \cite{IkedaPRB}, and a crossover instead of a phase transition (see Appendix~D).
+However, the crossover of the CO and SO transitions (detected by, e.g., temperature broadening) is not visible in our measurements in Fig.~\ref{fig:T1_100}, so we can conclude that the coupling to the rhombic strain is minimal.
+On the other hand, orthorhombic strain [110] breaks an additional symmetry, introducing more terms into the electronic Hamiltonian, and acts as a tuning parameter for the CO and SO transitions.\\ Minimizing the LFE in equation (\ref{eq:LFE}) with respect to the order parameter $\Psi_{B_\text{2g}}$ exposes a functional correlation between the applied stress and both structural and spin transition temperatures.
+Moreover, the intricate strain-order interaction will cause the structural strain to appear in the ordered phase without external stress (see Appendix D for more details).
+For clarity, we have replaced all elastic constants $C_{ij}$ with the appropriate elasticity parameters (Young moduli and Poisson ratios).